 Essentially, Gutenberg replaces the single edit field of the current WordPress TinyMCE editor with lots of individual “blocks”.

-These blocks then allow you to build more complex designs than those allowed in the current WordPress editor.
+These blocks then allow you to build more complex designs than those allowed in the old classic WordPress editor.

 So what’s a block?